trailofbits/dylint/docs/how_dylint_works.md

 Dylint tries to run all lints in all libraries named on the command line.
 Dylint resolves names to libraries in the following three ways:

+1. Via a `--git` or `--path` option on the command line.
+If either appears, its url or path (respectively) is treated as part of a [workspace metadata] entry.
+Note that a `--git` or `--path` option can be accompanied by a `--pattern` option to specify subdirectories containing library packages.
+Furthermore, a `--git` option can be accompanied by a `--branch`, `--tag`, or `--rev` option.

-1. Via the `DYLINT_LIBRARY_PATH` environment variable.
+2. Via the `DYLINT_LIBRARY_PATH` environment variable.
 If `DYLINT_LIBRARY_PATH` is set when Dylint is started, Dylint treats it as a colon-separated list of paths, and searches each path for files with names of the form `DLL_PREFIX LIBRARY_NAME '@' TOOLCHAIN DLL_SUFFIX` (see [Library requirements] below).
 For each such file found, `LIBRARY_NAME` resolves to that file.

-2. Via workspace metadata.
-If Dylint is started in a workspace, Dylint checks the workspace's `Cargo.toml` file for `workspace.metadata.dylint.libraries` (see [Workspace metadata] below).
+3. Via workspace metadata.
+If Dylint is started in a workspace, Dylint checks the workspace's `Cargo.toml` file for `workspace.metadata.dylint.libraries` (see [Workspace metadata] in the repository's main [README.md]).
 Dylint downloads and builds each listed entry, similar to how Cargo downloads and builds a dependency.
 The resulting `target/release` directories are searched and names are resolved in the manner described in 1 above.

-3. By path.
+4. By path.
 If a name does not resolve to a library via 1 or 2, it is treated as a path.

 It is considered an error if a name used on the command line resolves to multiple libraries.